multi_query

 Conclusion

 In conclusion, the mysqli_multi_query() function is a useful tool for executing multiple queries in a single call.
-By understanding how to use the function, you can take advantage of this feature to create powerful and efficient MySQLi queries.
+By understanding how to use the function, handle multiple result sets, and apply best practices like transactions and prepared statements, you can create powerful and efficient MySQLi queries.

 What is the primary purpose of the 'multi_query' function in PHP?